 - Physical examination, if indicated, to include condition of skin (rashes

 - Discussion of risk factors associated with animal contact, including potential

-zoonotic agents, wound care, and potential hazards of field studies.
+zoonotic agents, allergies, wound care, and potential hazards of field studies.

 - Discussion of the health risk associated with compromised immune system

 (i.e., cancer, chemotherapy, radiation, steroid use, immunosuppressive drugs

 after organ transplant)